CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 If the characters decide to confront the Lavender Lancers at the Napping Giant, you can describe the scene as follows:

 "The Napping Giant is a dilapidated tavern at the eastern end of town.
 Four surly mudblood ruffians loiter on the covered porch, sitting on empty ale barrels or leaning against the wall.
-They are all adorned in grimy crimson cloaks, and their scowling gazes are fixed on you as you approach.
+They are all adorned in grimy lavender cloaks, and their scowling gazes are fixed on you as you approach.

 One of the thugs spits on the ground.
 "Well, well," he sneers.
 "Here's a whole bunch of little pups.
 What's your business here, pups?
 Did you come to yap at us?"

 If the Lavender Lancers confront the characters in the street, describe it as follows:

 ```
 As you step back into the street, you notice four armed ruffians waiting for you.
-They are all mudbloods dressed in filthy red cloaks, their hands on their weapons as they observe you.
+They are all mudbloods dressed in filthy lavender cloaks, their hands on their weapons as they observe you.

 One of the ruffians spits on the ground.
 "It's time to clear out, strangers.
 Hand over your belongings and be on your way."
 ```